Open any Facebook group for South African e-hailing drivers and you'll see the same question posted daily: "How much can I really make driving Uber?"

 Oil changes, tyre replacements, brake pads — driving 5,000–6,000 km/month wears cars out fast.
 Car wash twice a week at R50 each adds R400/month alone.

-Let's put it all together.
 Here are three common driver situations in Johannesburg, working 55 hours/week:

 You bought a used Suzuki Dzire cash.
 No monthly car payment.